DUI ARREST AND RESIDENTIAL TREATMENT

-Entering a residential treatment program is a serious decision and will require you to leave your work, friends and family for several weeks and possibly months.
-30 day residential treatment programs are quite common and often recommended for individuals who have suffered with alcohol or drug addiction in the past.
+Entering a residential treatment program is a serious decision and will require you to leave your work, friends, and family for several weeks and possibly months.
+30-day residential treatment programs are quite common and often recommended for individuals who have suffered from alcohol or drug addiction in the past.
 You can discuss residential treatment with your lawyer to decide if it’s the best option in your criminal case.

 The most important thing to consider is whether you are really in need of treatment and that you are seeking to improve your life.

 HOW WILL DRUG AND ALCOHOL REHAB HELP MY DUI CASE?